 Visitor experience nuances

-First-time users will likely experience a learning curve, so museum employees must provide support and instructions.
-They should be there to turn on a headset or launch an application and solve any issues visitors may encounter due to errors or technology limitations.
+According to the 2025 MiM Audiences and Impacts Report, only 55% of respondents were both aware of and have tried VR technology.
+First-time users will likely experience a learning curve, so museum employees must provide support and instructions and solve any issues visitors may encounter due to errors or technology limitations.

 Some visitors may feel uncomfortable during VR simulations or after simply donning a VR headset.
-VR experiences sometimes cause unpleasant symptoms, like dizziness, eyestrain, or headache.
+VR experiences sometimes cause dizziness, eyestrain, or headache.

 Restrictions, instructions, and warnings for visitors must be developed before installing a VR experience in a museum.
 For example, some VR experiences may not be suitable for children, pregnant women, people with psychosis, PTSD, a history of seizures, or other medical conditions.